nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ### Complete LED control

-- "Harder" to set-up (not really).
+- "Harder" to set-up (not really)
-- Allows any combination of LEDs on.
+- Allows any combination of LEDs on
-- Useful if the user wants to differentiate between more than 4 profiles.
+- Useful if the user wants to differentiate between more than 4 profiles

+__HOW TO ACTIVATE:__ Green and Blue = 255

-To activate this form of Light Bar color translation, both the values of the Green and Blue colors must be set as "255".
-After that, the Red color value from 0 to 15 will be translated to the LEDs state according to the following table:
+When this form of translation is active, the Red color value from 0 to 15 will be translated to the LEDs state according to the following table:

 | LED 4 |  LED 3 | LED 2 | LED 1 |  RED value (Dec) |  RED value (Hex)
 | :---: | :---: | :---: | :---: | :---: | :---: |